adrienPoulenard/SPHnet/README.md

 # Segmentation
 Segmentation datasets are specified similarly in data_providers/segmentation_datasets.py you need to specify the number of parts.
-You can specify a path to save the results and trained models and the predicted labels for the test set (PRED_DIR), run the script to train the network on the segmentation dataset.
+You can specify a path to save the results and trained models as well as the predicted labels for the test set (PRED_DIR), run the script to train the network on the segmentation dataset.